micro-ROS/micro_ros_renesas_demos/README.md

 ## Using the micro-ROS Agent

-It is possible to use a **micro-ROS Agent** just wby using this docker command:
+It is possible to use a **micro-ROS Agent** just by using this docker command:

 ```bash
 # UDPv4 micro-ROS Agent